-A student's program may also include: Remedial and Special Education, English-as-a-Second-Language (ESL), Junior Great Books, and Advanced Mathematics Seminar (AMS).
+The Encore & Exploratory Courses consist of a series of requirements and electives in the Visual& Performing Arts and Computer Science & Design Thinking.
+A student's program may also include: Remedial, Special Education, English-as-a-Second-Language (ESL), Accelerated Social Studies, English or Science, and Advanced Mathematics Seminar (AMS).